martyr-deepin/arch-deepin/README.md

   For the problem pacakges, the DDE is not perfect now, and the following components will bring you some trouble:

-  - deepin-dock, if press the minimum window, it will not be restored
+  - deepin-dock, if press the minimized window, it will not be restored
   - deepin-desktop-environment-plugins, the plugins will be placed in the wrong position
   - deepin-system-settings, some modules are out of work